Sollinda/factbook-api/source/index.html.md

 # Country Profiles

-Access profiles of countries, dependent territories, and special areas of geographical interest from The World Factbook as JSON documents, originally published by the Central Intelligence Agency (CIA) in the public domain.
-For more information on The World Factbook, and the type of data that it offers, please refer directly to [CIA's website](https://www.cia.gov/library/publications/the-world-factbook/), or [this Wikipedia article](http://en.wikipedia.org/wiki/The_World_Factbook).
+Access profiles of countries, dependent territories, and special areas of geographical interest.
+Profiles are accessed one-by-one by the country's name, two or three-letter abbreviation, a numerical identifier, or top-level domain.

-Profiles are accessed one-by-one by the country's name, two or three-letter abbreviation, numerical identifier, or top-level domain.
+The information is sourced from The World Factbook, published by the CIA in the public domain.
+To explore The World Factbook in its original form, please use [CIA's website](https://www.cia.gov/library/publications/the-world-factbook/).
+For more information, see [this Wikipedia article](http://en.wikipedia.org/wiki/The_World_Factbook).

 ### Base URL

 `http://api.sollinda.com/v1/country-profiles`

-<aside class="notice">This API has been generated and is kept up-to-date using <a href="https://github.com/opendatajson/factbook.json">opendatajson/factbook.json</a>.
-Many thanks to all contributors of factbook.json for making this API possible.</aside>
+<aside class="notice"><a href="https://github.com/opendatajson/factbook.json">opendatajson/factbook.json</a> is used to generate this API.
+Many thanks to the contributors of factbook.json for making this possible.</aside>

 ## Single Country Profile